Damianjacob/CI_MS1_Music_Pro/README.md

    Featured on all the pages of the site, the responsive navigation bar includes links to the Logo, Home page, About Us and Contact Us page and is identical in each page in order to make the navigation easy.
    This allows the user to easily reach every page without having to resort to the "back" button.

-- Home page carousel
+- Home page hero image
-   This responsive carousel contains three beautiful images that should give the user a sense of excitement and grab their attention.
-A
+   This hero image contains a beautiful image of a guitar on fire.

 - Home page description section
    This section explains the user what exactly the shop offers.
 It gives precise information about what the user can expect to find at the shop or in the page.